CLSherrod/clsherrod.github.io/_posts/2013-04-04-where-did-my-ego-go.md

 ---
 Since I retired from working with a lot of clients and only partnering with very select people my business has changed a lot.

-I use to market myself and help client after client on a consulting basis.
+I used to market myself and help client after client on a consulting basis.

 I flipped to just partnering.
 I only do anything if I own part of the company, period.